FACTBOX-'Getting caught is no defense': Quotes from Trump impeachment hearing

 The following are quotations from the fourth day of hearings by the U.S. House of Representatives Intelligence Committee on Wednesday in an impeachment inquiry examining President Donald Trump's dealings with Ukraine.

-U.S. Ambassador to the European Union Gordon Sondland's prepared remarks stated that his efforts to press Ukraine for investigations sought by Trump were well known to the leadership of the White House National Security Council and the State Department.
+U.S. Ambassador to the European Union Gordon Sondland stated that his efforts to press Ukraine for investigations sought by Trump were well known to the leadership of the White House National Security Council and the State Department.
+Two other witnesses - Laura Cooper, deputy assistant secretary of defense for Russia, Ukrainian and Eurasia; and David Hale, undersecretary of state for political affairs - also testified.

 "You've been very forthright?
 This is your third try to do so sir," Maloney told Sondland.
 "It didn't work so well the first time did it?
 We had a little declaration come in after, remember that?
 And now we're here a third time and we got a doozie of a statement from you this morning.
 There's a whole bunch of stuff you don't recall."
 "So with all due respect sir, we appreciate your candor, but let's be really clear on what it took to get it out of you."